AjayPoshak/toy-redis/README.md

 1. Move read write mutex to `sync.Map` because it has no locks for reading the map which will improves performance for read heavy workloads.
 2. On t3.medium machine, I went with default "ulimit" i.e. file descriptor limit, thus allowing only 1k concurrent connections.
 This can be configured to a higher number unlocking greater concurrency.
 Each port can communicate to client using multiple sockets.
 Usually there is one socket for each client connection, so number of concurrent clients are limited by number of sockets a machine can create.
 Each socket is essentially a file, thus number of sockets are dependent upon number of file descriptors a system can support.
 And `ulimit` helps us configure a higher number of file descriptor.
 But each increment in number of file descriptor also means increment in memory and CPU usage.
 Therefore, it requires careful tuning, we cannot blindly set it to maximum possible number.
 3. Instead of 1000 goroutines fighting to acquire lock, I can just have one thread which has acess to storage.
 And all goroutines can send commands to this thread via message passing.
-It will be lighter on CPU, but increase the memory consumption since each message now needs to be copied over to a channel.
-But memory is cheap, and compute is expensive. :)
+This is "Single Writer" pattern.